-- (i) When $\beta$ is a constant or linear, (1.1) is the Cox proportional hazards model (Cox (1972)). - (ii) When $\mathbf{Z} = 1$ and $\mathbf{X}$ is one-dimensional, the model is a nonparametric Cox model.
-Statistical methods, such as nearest neighbor, spline, and local polynomial smoothing methods have been developed for the nonparametric Cox model; see Tibshirani and Hastie (1987), O'Sullivan (1988), Hastie and Tibshirani (1990), Gentleman and Crowley (1991), Kooperberg, Stone, and Truong (1995), Fan, Gijbels, and King (1997), Chen and Zhou (2007), and Chen et al. (2010), among others. - (iii) When X is time, (1.1) is the time-varying Cox model.
-The penalized method, sieve method, and local linear method have been proposed to estimate the time-varying Cox model; see Zucker and Karr (1990), Murphy and Sen (1991), Gamerman (1991), Murphy (1993), Marzec and Marzec (1997), Martinussen et al. (2002), Valsecchi, Silvestri, and Sasieni (1996), Cai and Sun (2003), and Tian, Zucker, and Wei (2005). - (iv) When X is a one-dimensional covariate, (1.1) reduces to the model studied by Fan, Lin, and Zhou (2006), and Chen, Lin, and Zhou (2012). - (v) When $Z_1 = 1$ and $\beta_2, \dots, \beta_d$ are constants, the model reduces to the partially linear Cox model.
-Spline and local linear smoothing have been proposed to estimate the partially linear Cox model; see Huang (1999) and Chen et al. (2010), among others.
+- (i) when β is a constant or linear, the model (1.1) is the Cox proportional hazards model (Cox, 1972); - (ii) when $\mathbf{Z}=1$ and \mathbf{X} is one-dimensional, the model is simply a nonparametric Cox model.
+Statistical methods, such as nearest neighbor, spline and local polynomial smoothing methods have been developed for the nonparametric Cox model; see Tibshirani and Hastie (1987), O'Sullivan (1988), Hastie and Tibshirani (1990), Gentleman and Crowley (1991), Kooperberg, Stone and Truong (1995), Fan, Gijbels and King (1997), Chen and Zhou (2007) and Chen, Guo, Sun and Wang (2010), among others; - (iii) when X is time, the model (1.1) is the time-varying Cox model.
+Penalized method, sieve method and local linear method have been proposed to estimate the time-varying Cox model; see Zucker and Karr (1990), Murphy and Sen (1991), Gamerman (1991), Murphy (1993), Marzec and Marzec (1997), Martinussen et al. (2002), Valsecchi, Silvestri and Sasieni (1996), Cai and Sun (2003) and Tian, Zucker and Wei (2005):

+- (iv) when \mathbf{X} is one-dimensional covariate, the model (1.1) is reduced to the model studied by Fan, Lin and Zhou (2006), and Chen, Lin and Zhou (2012); - (v) when $Z_1 = 1$ and β_2, \dots, β_d are constants, the model is reduced to the partially linear Cox model.
+Spline and local linear smoothing have been proposed to estimate the partially linear Cox model; see Huang (1999) and Chen, Guo, Sun and Wang (2010), among others.

 As far as we know, there is no successful extension to the single-index varying coefficients Cox model (1.1).
-The existing methods estimate either the unknown $\beta(\cdot)$ or the index-vector $\alpha$ with the assumption that $\alpha$ or $\beta(\cdot)$ is known, respectively.
-Particular, if $\beta(\cdot)$ is known, the index-vector $\alpha$ can be estimated by maximizing the partial likelihood function (2.1) (Cox (1972)).
-If $\alpha$ is known, the unknown $\beta(\cdot)$ can generally be estimated by using regression splines, penalized and local polynomial methods.
-The spline and penalized methods simultaneously estimate the unknown functions.
+The existing methods estimate either the unknown functions $\beta(\cdot)$ or the index-vector α with the assumption that α or $\beta(\cdot)$ is known. respectively.
+Particular, if $\beta(\cdot)$ is known, the index-vector α can be estimated by maximizing the partial likelihood function (2.1) (Cox, 1972).
+If α is known, the unknown functions $\beta(\cdot)$ in general can be estimated by three existing methods: regression spline, penalized and local polynomial methods.
+The spline and penalized methods estimate simultaneously all of unknown functions.
 This optimization problem can be rather complex due to a large number of parameters, especially when the number of the nonparametric functions, d, is medium or large.
-In addition, sampling properties of the spline and penalized methods remain elusive.
+In addition, sampling properties of the spline and penalized methods are still elusive.
 A useful alternative is the local polynomial technique.
-However, a local partial likelihood method (Fan, Lin, and Zhou (2006)) uses only local observations, incurring efficiency loss.
-Here, we propose a global partial likelihood method to estimate the unknown functions and the regression coefficients.
+However, a local partial likelihood method (Fan, Lin and Zhou, 2006) uses only local observations, incurring efficiency loss.
+In the paper, we propose a global partial likelihood method to estimate the unknown functions and the regression coefficients.
 The proposed estimators are shown to be consistent and asymptotically normal.
-The utility of the proposed method is further enhanced by its semiparametric efficiency for $\alpha$ and $\beta(\cdot)$ .
+The utility of the proposed method is further enhanced by its semiparametric efficiency for α and $\beta(\cdot)$.

-The paper is organized as follows.
-Section 2 introduces the estimators of $\beta(\cdot)$ and $\alpha$ , and Section 3 establishes the uniform consistency, asymptotic normality, and semiparametric efficiency.
+The paper is organized as follows: Section 2 introduces the estimators of $\beta(\cdot)$ and α , and Section 3 establishes the uniform consistency, asymptotic normality and semiparametric efficiency.
 The procedure is extended to a mixed model with fixed and varying coefficients in Section 4.
 Numerical simulation and examples are given in Sections 5 and 6.
 Technical proofs are relegated to the Appendix.

-2. Partial Likelihood Estimation
+2. Partial likelihood estimation